 The Yamaha YAS-209's stereo frequency response is great.
 Its dedicated subwoofer helps create a good low-frequency extension, which is great for movies and bass-heavy music.
 It creates quite a bit more bass than the Yamaha YAS-207.
 The rest of its sound profile is fairly well-balanced and is suitable for a wide variety of content.

 The stereo soundstage of this soundbar is decent.
 It's ever so slightly wider than the bar itself and sounds very focused.
 You can easily tell that objects come from an accurate pinpoint location rather than a general area, like they do when listening to the Bose Soundbar 500, which sounds more diffused.
+For a soundbar with a better soundstage, check out the Klipsch Cinema 600.

 The stereo total harmonic distortion performance is good.
 The THD is within good limits and there's no significant jump under heavier loads.
 This means that the sound should still be clear and pure, even at max volume.